XVI-Adam/XVI-Adam/README.md

-<h2>Thank's for visiting my GitHub portfolio!
-Hi, I'm Adam!
-I am a senior in Manhattan College studying Computer Information Systems with interest in Software Development.
-This repository serves as a showcase of my work that demonstrates my commitment to these fields.
-I appreciate you for taking the time to explore my portfolio and I hope it inspires and informs you. </h2>
+<h2>Hello!
+I’m Adam Martinez, a senior at Manhattan College majoring in Computer Information Systems with a passion for software development.
+Welcome to my GitHub portfolio, where I showcase projects that reflect my dedication and growth in the field.
+I invite you to explore my work and hope it provides insight into my skills and interests. </h2>

-<h2>👨‍💻 Software Development Projects:</h2>
+<h2>👨‍💻 Notable Projects:</h2>

 - <b>Password Manager in Python (https://github.com/XVI-Adam/PW-Manager)</b>
 - <b>Full Stack Web App (HTML, CSS, PHP) (https://github.com/wdejesus01/ZooWeeMama)</b>